margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-20-inheritance-and-mixins.markdown

 	end

 Methods within a module can either be instance methods or module level methods.
 In the example above, the module is included within a class, thus the module's methods are "mixed in" as instance methods and apply to all instances of the Rose and Moss classes.
+As

 Why may modules be a better choice over classes with inheritance?